v-harrishe/azure-docs/articles/app-service/app-service-authentication-how-to.md

 When your provider's access token (not the [session token](#extend-session-token-expiration-grace-period)) expires, you need to reauthenticate the user before you use that token again.
 You can avoid token expiration by making a `GET` call to the `/.auth/refresh` endpoint of your application.
 When called, App Service automatically refreshes the access tokens in the [token store](overview-authentication-authorization.md#token-store) for the authenticated user.
 Subsequent requests for tokens by your app code get the refreshed tokens.
 However, for token refresh to work, the token store must contain [refresh tokens](https://auth0.com/learn/refresh-tokens/) for your provider.
 The way to get refresh tokens are documented by each provider, but the following list is a brief summary:

 - **Google**: Append an `access_type=offline` query string parameter to your `/.auth/login/google` API call.
 If using the Mobile Apps SDK, you can add the parameter to one of the `LogicAsync` overloads (see [Google Refresh Tokens](https://developers.google.com/identity/protocols/OpenIDConnect#refresh-tokens)).
 - **Facebook**: Doesn't provide refresh tokens.
-Long-lived tokens expire in 60 days (see [Facebook Expiration and Extension of Access Tokens](https://developers.facebook.com/docs/facebook-login/access-tokens/expiration-and-extension)).
+Long-lived tokens expire in 60 days (see [Facebook Expiration and Extension of Access Tokens](https://developers.facebook.com (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) /docs/facebook-login/access-tokens/expiration-and-extension)).
-- **Twitter**: Access tokens don't expire (see [Twitter OAuth FAQ](https://developer.twitter.com/en/docs/authentication/faq)).
+- **Twitter**: Access tokens don't expire (see [Twitter OAuth FAQ](https://developer.twitter.com (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) /en/docs/authentication/faq)).
 - **Microsoft Account**: When [configuring Microsoft Account Authentication Settings](configure-authentication-provider-microsoft.md), select the `wl.offline_access` scope.
 - **Azure Active Directory**: In [https://resources.azure.com](https://resources.azure.com), do the following steps:
     1. At the top of the page, select **Read/Write**.